BOHUYESHAN-APB/N-T-AI/COMMERCIAL_LICENSE_TERMS.md

 For pricing and to obtain a Commercial License, please contact:
 - **Email**: [Your Contact Email]
 - **Website**: [Your Website URL]
+## 10. Third-Party Components & Live2D

+- This project integrates or references third-party runtime components for rendering (notably Live2D Cubism runtimes) which are governed by their own licenses (Live2D EULAs and SDK Release/Publication License).
+The N-T-AI Commercial License does NOT replace or override third-party component licenses.

+- If your commercial use of N-T-AI involves providing Live2D rendering to end users (even if models are supplied by end users), you may still need to obtain a separate license from Live2D Inc. depending on your usage.
+The project author/maintainer (BOHUYESHAN-APB) will assist with Live2D licensing discussions upon request.

+- For matters specifically involving Live2D licensing or if you expect to commercially distribute/run Live2D-based features, please contact the project maintainer (repository owner: BOHUYESHAN-APB).
+The maintainer will coordinate with Live2D on licensing terms and any required Publication/SDK Release License.

+Contact for Live2D-related commercial inquiries: repository owner BOHUYESHAN-APB (please open an issue or PR, or contact the maintainer directly via the repository contact information).